terraform-google-modules/terraform-example-foundation/README.md

 ```
 example-organization/
 └── fldr-bootstrap
-    ├── cft-cloudbuild (prj-cicd if using Jenkins)
+    ├── prj-cloudbuild (prj-cicd if using Jenkins)
-    └── cft-seed
+    └── prj-seed
 ```

 When this step uses the Cloud Build submodule, it sets up Cloud Build and Cloud Source Repositories for each of the stages below.